post-hero-img

 For example, combining the two variants can direct the users’ focus to a specific search result segment.
 You could also visualize content hierarchies: the primary segment gets the largest area, and the least essential segment gets the smallest one.

-Combine horizontal and vertical layout
+combine horizontal and vertical layout

 Regardless of how you combine the layouts, try to use space intelligently to quickly help users find the most relevant results.
 Also, incorporate other design elements used in traditional search UIs so that users can feel right at home.